textlint/textlint/docs/getting-started.md

 1. textlint load rules, every single rule is a plugin and you can add more at runtime.
 2. textlint parse *texts* using Markdown/Text/HTML parsing.
-3. textlint uses an AST to evaluate patterns in *texts*.
+3. textlint uses an AST([Abstract Syntax Tree](https://en.wikipedia.org/wiki/Abstract_syntax_tree "Abstract syntax tree") to evaluate patterns in *texts*.
 4. textlint report errors/warning if exist errors/warnings.